 - Floor to ceiling glass for views and light

 - Cogeneration system and multiple chillers

 - On-site stormwater treatment via organic bioswales

-This project, designed by Smithgroup, is a complicated shell structure.
-The two basement levels, required complex waterproofing and mat slab foundation systems.
+This project, designed by Smithgroup, involved a complicated shell structure.
+The two basement levels required complex waterproofing and mat slab foundation systems.
 The moment frame/BBRF steel structure has “zones” designed for vibration sensitive laboratory equipment(2000 micro inches).
 The exterior skin is an intricate panelized curtainwall system.
 The central MEP systems are sized and designed to accommodate a full build-out of laboratory intensive program.
 The restricted urban site required tightly controlled traffic control, deliveries and staging.
-DPR provided all pre-construction- cost budgeting, value engineering constructability reviews, procurement/buy-out, and construction services for this project – start to finish.
+DPR provided all pre-construction, including cost budgeting, value engineering constructability reviews, procurement/buy-out, and construction services for this project, from start to finish.